milywita/job-analysis/README.md

 # Job Technology Analysis

-An analysis of the most used technologies in job postings, based on data collected from various companies within a 40 km radius of Edinburgh, sourced from LinkedIn.
+An analysis of the most used technologies in job postings, based on data collected from various companies within a 40 km radius of Edinburgh and London, sourced from LinkedIn.

 ## Files and Structure